Table of Contents

-Consider this book a useful tool for your professional development.
-Secure your teaching strategies.
-Be ready to examine your co-teaching practices.
+Secure your teaching strategies by examining your Co-Teaching practices.
 Make sure to achieve the best possible outcome for your students.
 Well then, hands down because Beyond Co-Teaching Basics already has got your back.

 5) The Behavior Code Companion: Strategies, Tools, and Interventions for Supporting Students with Anxiety-Related or Oppositional Behaviors